crofty/mapstatic/README.md

 ## Getting started

-There are two ways to generate a static map from the mapstatic cli
+There are two ways to generate a static map from the mapstatic CLI.

 1. Specifying a bounding box and zoom level
 2. Specifying a center lat, center lng, width, height and zoom level

-The following generates a map of the UK using the [OpenStreetMap](http://www.openstreetmap.org/) tileset.
-The width and height og the resulting image (`uk.png`) are determined by the bounding box and the zoom level.
-[This](http://boundingbox.klokantech.com/) is a good tool for finding the bounding box of an area.
+The command below generates a map of the UK using the [OpenStreetMap](http://www.openstreetmap.org/) tileset.
+The width and height of the resulting image (`uk.png`) are determined by the bounding box and the zoom level.
+If you don't know the bounding box of the area then [this is a useful tool](http://boundingbox.klokantech.com/).

 ```.bash
 mapstatic map uk.png \